Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Introduction

 An automorphism $\sigma$ of finite order $n\geq 2$ of a complex K3 surface $X$ is purely non-symplectic if $\sigma^*(\omega_X)=\zeta_n\omega_X$, where $\omega_X$ is a nowhere vanishing holomorphic $2$-form of $X$ and $\zeta_n$ is a primitive $n$th root of unity.
 By \cite[Main Theorem 3]{MO} there exists one such pair $(X,\sigma)$ if and only if $n$ belongs to the set $TV_{K3}=\{n\in \N-\{60\}| \varphi(n)\leq 20\}$.

 The structure of the moduli space of such K3 surfaces can be described by means of the Global Torelli theorem and the surjectivity theorem for periods of K3 surfaces (see \cite[\S 11]{DK}).
-In particular it is known that an irreducible component of the moduli space of pairs $(X,\sigma)$ for $n\geq 3$ is an arithmetic quotient of a Zariski open subset of a complex ball $D^\sigma$ of dimension $\dim(V^{\sigma})-1$, where $V^{\sigma}$ is the $\zeta_n$-eigenspace of $\sigma^*$ in $H^2(X,\C)$.
+In particular it is known that an irreducible component of the moduli space of pairs $(X,\sigma)$ for $n\geq 3$ is an arithmetic quotient of a Zariski open subset of a complex ball of dimension $\dim(V^{\sigma})-1$, where $V^{\sigma}$ is the $\zeta_n$-eigenspace of $\sigma^*$ in $H^2(X,\C)$.

-In this paper we consider all orders $n$ such that the moduli space of K3 surfaces carrying a purely non-symplectic automorphism of order $n$ is one dimensional.
-We show that the orders $n$ with such property are those $n\in TV_{K3}$ with $\varphi(n)=8$ or $10$, i.e. $11, 15, 16, 20, 22, 24$ and $30$ (see \cite[]{MO}).
-For each such $n$ we classify a very general pair $(X,\sigma)$ in the one dimensional components of the moduli space (i.e. those pairs such that $\dim(V^\sigma)=2$), i.e. we identify the fixed locus of $\sigma$ and of its powers, the dimensions of the eigenspaces of $\sigma^*$ in $H^2(X,\C)$ and the N\'eron-Severi lattice.
-In case $n=15$ and $n=22$ we classify all possible pairs $(X,\sigma)$.
-The orders $n=11$ and $n=16$ had been previously studied in \cites{OZ2, ArtebaniSartiTaki} and \cite{AlTabbaaSartiTaki} respectively.
-The main result in the paper is the following.
+In this paper we consider the orders $n$ such that the moduli space of K3 surfaces carrying a purely non-symplectic automorphism of order $n$ is one dimensional.
+We show that the orders $n$ with such property, as expected, are exactly those $n\in TV_{K3}$ with $\varphi(n)=8$ or $10$, i.e. $11, 15, 16, 20, 22, 24$ and $30$ (see \cite{MO}).
+For all these values of $n$ we classify pairs $(X,\sigma)$ such that $\dim(V^\sigma)=2$, i.e. we identify the fixed locus of $\sigma$ and of its powers, determine the dimensions of the eigenspaces of $\sigma^*$ in $H^2(X,\C)$ and compute the N\'eron-Severi lattice of a very general pair.
+The orders $n=11$ and $n=16$ had been previously studied in \cite{OZ2, ArtebaniSartiTaki} and \cite{AlTabbaaSartiTaki} respectively.
+We collect these results in the following Theorem.

-\begin{theorem} Let $X$ be a complex K3 surface and $\sigma$ be a purely non-symplectic automorphism of order $n\geq 2$ such that $\varphi(n)=8$ or $10$ and $\dim(V^{\sigma})=2$, then up to isomorphism $(X,\sigma)$ is described in Table \ref{1dim}, where $a\in \C$, $\zeta_n$ denotes a primitive $n$th root of unity and $(*)$ means: minimal resolution of a degree $11$ covering of a principal homogeneous space of order $11$ of the rational elliptic surface $y^2=x^3+x+t$ (see Example \ref{ex11b}).
+\begin{theorem} Let $X$ be a complex K3 surface with a purely non-symplectic automorphism $\sigma$ of order $n\geq 2$ such that $\varphi(n)=8$ or $10$ and $\dim(V^{\sigma})=2$.
+Then Table \ref{resumen} provides all possible values for the vector $d$ describing the dimensions of the eigenspaces of $\sigma^*$ in $H^2(X,\C)$, the topological invariants describing the fixed locus of powers of $\sigma$ (see Section \ref{background} for the notation) and the N\'eron-Severi lattice of a very general K3 surface in each case.
+Moreover, all cases in the table exist. \end{theorem}

 {

 }